MarkUgarov/maybe-this-will-help/maven/downloadWholeRepoFromArtifactory.md

 ### Step 4: Check the output
 Everything just downloaded should be set into a folder `downloaded` (as a subfolder from where you executed the skript).

+---
+# What next?

+Maybe you want to [mass upload your content to another artifactory](massUploadToArtifactory.md)?